Learning-based Multi-agent Race Strategies in Formula 1: Reinforcement learning setup

 with $\mathbf{s}'\in \mathcal{S}$ and $\mathbf{a}'\in \mathcal{A}$, captures the transition dynamics from lap $k$ to lap $k+1$.
 The episode terminates when no laps are left, i.e., $k = N_\mathrm{laps}$.

 The objective is to finish the race ahead of the opponent.
-However, a pure \textit{winner reward} encourages detrimental behaviors, with agents focusing primarily on interfering with one another.
+However, a pure \textit{winner reward}, as in a zero-sum game, destabilizes training and suffers from reward sparsity.
+Additionally, it encourages detrimental behaviors, with agents focusing primarily on interfering with one another.
 To promote reasonable and realistic strategies that account for interaction effects, we adopt the reward function

 It is composed by